OcarCampos/YtuAI/documentation/YtuAI_Documentation.md

 ### General Combat

--   **`AggroHP`**: The HP percentage the homunculus must be *above* to actively seek out and attack monsters.
-If its HP is below this, it will only fight in self-defense or to protect you. *(Default: 0)*
 -   **`FleeHP`**: If the homunculus's HP drops *below* this percentage during combat, it will stop fighting and run back to you. *(Default: 10)*
 -   **`RecoverHP`**: After fleeing, the homunculus will remain passive and avoid combat until its HP is *at or above* this percentage.
 This should be set higher than `FleeHP`. *(Default: 30)*